-The Reference Department strives to maintain a quality reference collection consisting of books and electronic products.
-Reference librarians select materials in their respective subject areas.
+The Research & Instruction Department strives to maintain a quality reference collection consisting of books and electronic products.
+Subject librarians select materials in their respective subject areas.
 It is the collective responsibility of the subject selectors to maintain an authoritative, current, and comprehensive reference collection that serves the university community effectively and adequately.
 The basic subject areas that are collected are those that support the instructional and research activities of the university community.

 Print Reference Collection - Reference books are located in the rear of the first floor of Buley Library.
 Reference books have "Ref" before the call number and are arranged according to the Library of Congress Classification.
 Click here to search for Library of Congress subject headings.